-Well here’s something you don’t see everyday on Joe’s Healthy Meals.
-Chocolate whipped cream caramel poke cake that has about 900 calories per serving.
-(That’s an estimate.
-I’m afraid to run it through my nutrition label generator).
+Well here’s something you don’t see every day on Joe’s Healthy Meals.
+Chocolate whipped cream caramel poke cake that has about 366 calories per serving.
 What this cake is all about is a celebration of three years of Joe’s Healthy Meals!
 Yep…June 2013 started the journey.
 And I want to give a special thanks to all the subscribers who have joined along on this culinary adventure.
 Thank You!

 When I was looking for a cake to make, I wanted something really gooey and decadent and this cake pretty much fills the bill.
 I started with Mary Jo’s simple chocolate cake.
 Mary Jo’s cake is pretty darn good by itself but as you can see, you pour a whole can of sweetened condensed milk on top of the cake.
 Then pour on a couple cups of caramel sauce.

 Let those two soak in really well, then top that with a whole bowlful of whipped cream.
 Spread it out so that it’s about 3/4 inch thick.

 And just because it may not be sweet enough yet, chop up a couple of Heath toffee bars and sprinkle on top.
 Now that is decadent.
 Maybe beyond decadent.
 Once a year we can do this.

 We each had a piece after supper yesterday and this morning, Amy, my Registered Dietitian daughter, took the rest to work with her to share with the other dietitians at the hospital.
 So long chocolate whipped cream caramel poke cake.
 See you again maybe next year.

 HERE ARE SOME MORE TASTY RECIPES TO TRY:

 - How to Make Crab Cakes with Canned Crab

 - Pumpkin Bread Pudding with Caramel Sauce